AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | Falling in Past Light OR Because of You (can also be at F5 Shop) Mid | Memory / Mad King's Mask / Forget-Me-Not | Because of You / Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light
+Early | Veil of Tears | The Lonely Moon OR Because of You (can also be at F5 Shop) Mid | Memory / Mad King's Mask / Forget-Me-Not | Because of You / The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon

 !!! note
-    You can choose to either do a Because of You start to get the other 2 desired Ego signets by F7, or play the early safer by using Falling in Past Light in order to help getting the F4 double.
+    Pick your choice here.
+The Lonely Moon is the best Support Skill you can bring with you.
+As an alternative, you can also bring Falling in Past Light or Because of You as start instead.
+However, in the case of going with Because of You start, it's strongly recommended to get 2 Vill-V signets at F5 Shop and unlock V-V 1st Core at F6.

 Time | Support 1 | Support 2
 :----: | :----: | :----: